Exclusive Interview: Director Karan Malhotra On Shamshera And Aditya Chopra

 Tell us about your first meeting with Aditya Chopra.

-I received a very warm message from Adi when Agneepath was released.
+I received a very warm message from Adi when Agneepath (2012) was released.
 He complimented the film and my work.
-And that made my day because I hold Adi in very high regard.
+And that made my day, because I hold Adi in very high regard.
 Meeting Adi was an anxious as well as an exciting moment for me.
-When you don’t know a person that too of such stature you have preconceived notions about him and build an image in your head.
+When you don’t know a person, that too, of such stature, you have preconceived notions about them and build an image in your head.

+But when I met Adi, all those preconceived notions were gone in the first five minutes.
+He is such a normal, relaxed individual.
+He doesn’t come with the baggage of the legacy that he has or the world that he has created.
+We shared a love for the same kind of cinema.
+He loves larger-than-life films.
+I am a sucker for those kind of films.

 - Shamshera Director Karan Malhotra Talks About How Sanjay Dutt Battled Cancer Through The Film's Shoot